oyedeyeye/ALISON/README.md

 ```
 Arguments:

+Set defualt values for these arguments within your script.
+Otherwise, pass it as argument.

   * --train: The path to the training data.
   * --authors_total: Total number of authors in the dataset (default 10)
   * --dir: Path to the directory containing the trained model (Contains feature set, model, etc.)